MicrosoftDocs/azure-docs/articles/aks/security-baseline.md

 >[!NOTE]
 > To revise the text in this section, update the [underlying Work Item](https://dev.azure.com/AzureSecurityControlsBenchmark/AzureSecurityControlsBenchmarkContent/_workitems/edit/32900.).

-**Guidance**: Integrate authentication for your Azure Kubernetes Service (AKS) clusters with Azure Active Directory.
+**Guidance**: Integrate user authentication for your Azure Kubernetes Service (AKS) clusters with Azure Active Directory (Azure AD).

+Sign in to an AKS cluster using an Azure AD authentication token.
+Configure Kubernetes role-based access control (RBAC) to limit access to cluster resources based a user's identity or group membership.

 Create policies and procedures around the use of dedicated administrative accounts.
-Use Azure Security Center Identity and Access Management recommendations.

-Azure Kubernetes Service (AKS) can be configured to use Azure Active Directory (AD) for user authentication.
-In this configuration, you sign in to an AKS cluster using an Azure AD authentication token.
-You can also configure Kubernetes role-based access control (RBAC) to limit access to cluster resources based a user's identity or group membership.

 Use Azure AD group membership to control access to namespaces and cluster resources using Kubernetes RBAC in an AKS cluster

-You can interact with Kubernetes clusters using the kubectl tool.
+Interact with Kubernetes clusters using the kubectl tool.
 The Azure CLI provides an easy way to get the access credentials and configuration information to connect to your AKS clusters using kubectl.

-To limit who can get that Kubernetes configuration (kubeconfig) information and to limit the permissions they then have, you can use Azure role-based access controls (RBAC).
+Limit access to Kubernetes configuration (kubeconfig) information and permissions with Azure role-based access controls (RBAC).

+Implement Security Center Identity and Access Management recommendations.

 - [Understand AKS Azure Active Directory integration](concepts-identity.md)